DevinVinson/WordPress-Plugin-Boilerplate/README.md

 3. Push commits to the master branch
 4. Enjoy your plugin being updated in the WordPress dashboard

+The current version of the GitHub Updater supports tags/branches - whichever has the highest number.
+It also supports different branches using the `GitHub Branch:` header.
+All that info is in [the project](https://github.com/afragen/github-updater)

 In future versions, there will be steps to specify branches or tags rather than the `master` branch.

 ## License